A Virtual Reality Framework for Human-Robot Collaboration in Cloth Folding: Introduction

 \section{Introduction}

 There is a growing demand for the automation of garment production and recycling processes.
+Automating cloth manipulation tasks, such as folding or assistive dressing, could provide considerable benefits in terms of decreasing labor expenses and reducing physical effort for workers \cite{sanchez2018robotic}.
 Yet, robotic manipulation of deformable objects remains a significant scientific and industrial challenge \cite{zhu2022challenges}.
-Tasks considering garment manipulation, such as folding or assistive dressing, rely on methods that can cope with significant self-occlusions, complex interaction dynamics, motion and task planning using multimodal data, to name some \cite{tirumala2022learning}.
+Robots have to rely on methods that can cope with significant self-occlusions, complex interaction dynamics, motion and task planning using multimodal data \cite{tirumala2022learning}.
 Recent approaches resort to deep learning models to alleviate these challenges \cite{longhini2022edo, huang2022mesh}.
 Unfortunately, such models require a lot of training data, which is expensive to collect for deformable object manipulation.
 Therefore, there is a need for approaches that enable efficient data collection for garment manipulation tasks and ease collaboration between robots and humans to reduce the effort and intervention by the latter.

 In this context, virtual-, augmented-, and mixed-reality (VAM) frameworks can be useful to improve human-robot collaboration, providing a common interface for the human and robot to interact \cite{wozniak2023virtual}.
 Such interfaces allow for more intuitive and natural communication, simplifying for the human to give instructions to the robot and for the robot to communicate its intentions \cite{chandan2021arroch}.
 Different frameworks have been used in robotics research for data collection and for automating and facilitating industrial processes \cite{waymouth2021demonstrating, zubizarreta2019framework}.
 These frameworks have shown to be preferable over traditional 2D screen interfaces, as the latter are often less intuitive and more workload-intensive for human operators \cite{hetrick2020comparing}.
 However, few of the current VR interfaces are tailored to clothing manipulation, which currently still requires a high level of human assistance.